 What is wrong with the below BI Architecture deployed in most organizations today?

-It takes significant IT effort to make traditional BI solutions work, and the labor-intensive, time-consuming tasks of moving data from the data lake to the BI environment, securing data in both environments, and creating data subsets and schemas to analyze the data is costly and delays the time to insight.
+It takes significant IT effort to make traditional BI solutions work, and the labor-intensive, time-consuming tasks of moving data from the data lake to the BI environment, securing the data in both environments, and creating data subsets and schemas to analyze the data is costly and delays the time to insight.

-In short, the above architecture has several flaws as listed below;
+The above architecture has several flaws as listed below;